A Generalized Minimax Q-learning Algorithm for Two-Player Zero-Sum Stochastic Games: Convergence Analysis

-This completes the proof. \end{proof} \begin{remark} Lemma \ref{l7} is an interesting and important result in our paper.
+This completes the proof. \end{proof} This Lemma is an interesting and important result in our paper.
 It shows that, even if the standard minimax Q-value iterates and generalized minimax Q-value iterates are not the same for all $(i,u,v)$ tuples, the min-max values at each state given by both the algorithms are equal.
-Therefore, this lemma states that generalized minimax Q-value iteration computes the min-max value function, which is the goal of the two-player zero-sum Markov game. \end{remark}
+Therefore, this lemma states that generalized minimax Q-value iteration computes the min-max value function, which is the goal of the two-player zero-sum Markov game.
 We now show the convergence of generalized minimax Q-learning (refer Algorithm \ref{alg:minimax Q-learning}).
-For this purpose, we first state the following result (proposition 4.5 on page 157 of \cite{bertsekas1996neuro}) and apply it to show the convergence of our proposed algorithm.
+For this purpose, we first state the following result (Proposition 4.5 on page 157 of \cite{bertsekas1996neuro}) and apply it to show the convergence of our proposed algorithm.
 We consider $\g_n(i)$ to be deterministic as with our algorithm, unlike \cite{bertsekas1996neuro} where these are allowed to be random. \begin{theorem} Let $\{r_{n}\}$ be the sequence generated by the iteration \begin{itemize} \item The step-sizes $\g_{n}(i)$ are non-negative and satisfy

 \item The noise terms $N_{n}(i)$ satisfy \begin{itemize} \item For every $i$ and $n$, we have $\E[N_{n}(i)|\F_{n}]=0,$ where

 \item Given any norm $\|.\|$ on $\R^{d}$, there exist constants $C$ and $D$ such that